a-mhamdi/ros2/Slides/parts/nodes-com.typ

 == What is a ROS2 Node?

 A *ROS2* node is a fundamental computational unit in the Robot Operating System 2 that represents an executable process within a robotic system.
-Unlike *ROS1*, *ROS2* introduces significant improvements in performance, security, and real-time capabilities.

 === Core Components